yassun7010/serde_valid/serde_valid/README.md

 assert!(s.validate().is_ok());
 ```

-custom is ideal for handling convenience validations not defined in JsonSchema.
+custom validation is suitable for handling convenience validations not defined in JsonSchema.
 `serde_valid::utils::*`` provides convenience functions for specific types.

 ```rust